DrAGoniPenguin/techapps-revolution.ga/constitution.md

 layout: page
 title: "Constitution"
 permalink: /constitution/

 hello lol
+WIP!
+Work In Progress!
+I wish to leave my mark on this school, and I shall.